When it seems like old man winter

 ready I was to have my first peek

 only to find myself covered in snow!

 I got this idea from the Crocus (which sometimes blooms through the snow) and this image from a Google search.
 The Crocus is one of my favorite flowers we used to have them in the backyard in Indiana and they always came up first.

-This poem was picked to be in the dVerse~Poets Pub Analogy and I’m thrilled to announce that you can buy this book with my poem in it.
+This poem was picked to be in Chiaroscuro – Darkness and Light: Voices from poets, a dVerse~Poets Pub Anthology and I’m thrilled to announce that you can buy this book with my poem in it.
 Not just me, but 100 wonderful poets that I’ve written with for years.
 The book is on Amazon HERE.

 Written with dVerse~Poets Pub.

 our thoughts like seedlings

 with the wild things and colorful new blooms.

 © Rebecca Sanchez 2016

 Written with Imaginary Garden Of Real Toads Flash 55 and Poets United.